-As of June 30, 2009, the Company's total of cash, cash equivalents was \$7.7 million.
-The proceeds from the July 2009 registered direct offering, combined with existing cash balances and the availability of the Kingsbridge CEFF, will allow the Company to fund anticipated levels of operations into 2011.
-The Company will require additional funds to fully commercialize MelaFind®.
-There can be no assurances that the Company will be able to raise financing as needed from time to time, whether under the Kingsbridge Capital Limited CEFF or by other types of securities offerings.
+As of September 30, 2009, the Company's total of cash, cash equivalents was \$24.8 million.
+The existing cash balances and the availability of the Kingsbridge CEFF, will allow the Company to fund anticipated levels of operations for at least the next twelve months.
+However, there can be no assurances that the Company will be able to raise funds as needed from time to time, whether under the CEFF or by other types of financing.
 Funds that become available may not be on acceptable terms, and there can be no assurance that any additional funding that the Company does obtain will be sufficient to meet the Company's needs in the long term.

-Our cash and cash equivalents at June 30, 2009 are liquid investments in money market accounts and deposits with a commercial bank, which are held in amounts that substantially exceed FDIC limits.
+Our cash and cash equivalents at September 30, 2009 are liquid investments in money market accounts and deposits with commercial banks, which are held in amounts that substantially exceed FDIC limits.